-Move positive - Pakistan foreign office.
+\ Move positive - Pakistan foreign office.

-PIA to operate 12 flights to India - an expanded operation
+\ PIA to operate 12 flights to India - an expanded operation

-Peace with Pakistan, key to progress -
+\ Peace with Pakistan, key to progress - Vajpayee

 What is baffling is that only a few weeks ago, Vajpayee's 12-point initiative had not received quite a positive response from Pakistan.
-Yet his proposals have now been accepted by Islamabad - almost totally.
+Yet his proposals have now been accepted by Islamabad almost totally.
 What has caused this amazing change of heart?

 The change has resulted from a variety of factors.
-It is too early to reckon which of them has played a decisive role in convincing Islamabad and New Delhi that their own self-interest demands that they settle their differences as expeditiously as possible.
+It is too early to reckon which of them has played a decisive role in convincing Islamabad and New Delhi that their own selfinterest demands that they setno denying that the US has become an arbiter of sorts between Pakistan and India.